raelix/HA-Radoff-integration/README-outlier-detection.md

 With `OUTLIER_THRESHOLDS["tvoc"] = 150.0`:

 - `change = 100.0 < 150.0` → **no outlier**.
-- v5 will pass this as a normal reading.
+- Outlier detection version will pass this as a normal reading.

 **Result:**
 - Sensor remains responsive to valid, large variations (e.g. airing a room, cooking, etc.).